-There is something that has been bothering for a while now.
+There is something that has been bothering me for a while now.
 A few months ago while aimlessly scrolling my Instagram feed I came across this photograph shared by one of my favorite activist/photographer /artist Instagram stories: Jack Harries.
 I would also recommend checking out his twin brother Fin Harries.
 Truly inspirational guys.

 This is the photograph that blew me away:

 Amazing right?
-This photo leads me to Natural Geographic page where I found a bunch of alarming articles about plastic pollution.
+This photo leads me to the Natural Geographic page where I found a bunch of alarming articles about plastic pollution.
 Of course, like many of you I knew about this problem before but I never really realized just how fucked up this situation got The powerful images they shared truly hit me hard.
 Check out some of these articles to learn more.

-There is a bunch of sad environmental videos, photographs or stories I could share with you but that’s not really my goal in this article.
+There is a bunch of sad environmental videos, photographs, or stories I could share with you but that’s not really my goal in this article.
 What I want to share with you are the ways we all could make a difference and show you some heroes that have been doing their part and don’t get much recognition for all of their hard work.

 So here we go: